Ixia Spring Bulbs

 • These bulbs are great for growing in flower beds and garden borders or also in patio pots.
 Due to their taller nature they look great when planted in mixed flower displays along with Alliums, Kniphofia.
 Ixia will continue to grow each year with little maintenance and can be used as cut flowers allowing you to enjoy them in your home and garden.
 For Winter protection, mulch them deeply with 6-7cm of compost to give them insulation from late Autumn.

 • If you are not ready to plant bulbs now, then store them in a cool, dry, frost free, well ventilated location.
 A garage, shed, loft or cupboard are ideal.
 Open the paper bag to allow air to circulate round but leave the bulbs in their bags until ready to plant.
-Just make sure mice or other rodents can’t get access to them.
+Just make sure mice or other rodents cant get access to them.
 Keep an eye on your bulbs while in storage, if they are showing signs of going soft, it's best to get them planted before they deteriorate any further.

-Full sun to partial shade
+• Light Required Full sun to partial shade

-Moderate watering
+Watering Moderate watering

-Plant these garden bulbs during the Spring after winter frost, from May onwards in fertile, well draining soil in full sun but they can cope in partial shade.
+Best Growing Conditions Plant these garden bulbs during the Spring after winter frost, from May onwards in fertile, well draining soil in full sun but they can cope in partial shade.
 These corms should be planted about 10-15 cm deep and 15 cm apart, with the slightly pointed end upwards and roots downwards.
 After planting, water well and keep bulbs moist, but avoid water logging the soil.
 They may need staking or netting to prevent them from blowing over.
 Inserting canes while planting helps avoid damaging the corms.

-Standard Delivery (2-4 working days)
+Standard Delivery (2-4 working days) - Evri

-£3.99 on orders under £45
+£4.99 on orders under £40

-FREE on orders over £45
+FREE on orders over £40

 *Mainland UK only

-Next Working Day Delivery
+Next Working Day Delivery - Evri

-£4.99 on orders under £70
+£6.99 on orders under £70

 FREE on orders over £70